rmjosea/GettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

- You should create one R script called run_analysis.R that does the following.
+This submission include the following:

+· Tidy Data set file called TidyDataSet.txt
+· README file explaining how run_analisys.r work

+This code does the following:
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Good luck!
+4. Appropriately labels the data set with descriptive variable names.

+To execute code just set your working directory were the run_analisys is located, and execute it, the result file (TidyDataSet.txt) will be create on your working directory.

+To see the explanation of the distinct part of the code just need to open run_analisys.r and read the comment on each section